visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/PseudocolorPlot.rst

 That is, the use of one limit does not require the use of the other.
 To set a limit, check the **Min** or **Max** check box next to the **Min** or **Max** text field and type a new limit value into the **Min** or **Max** text field.

+You can also change the color used for values that lie outside the range you choose.
+Simply check the box **Color for values < min** and/or **Color for values > max** to enable the appropriate color button and select the desired color.

 Variable centering
 ''''''''''''''''''